dburian/transformer_document_embedding/log/evaluation_environment.md

 streamlined way how to test given model on given task.
 Something lean, flexible, yet powerful.

+## TLDR;

+We'll have model classes per each (task, model) pair.
+Code duplication will be resolved by using layers with their specific format.

+The interface to the layers is left ununified because why not.
+The idea is to leave layers as bare bones as possible.

+The model's responsibility is to transform data and direct training and provide `experiments/run` with nice high level interface.

+Tasks data will be left in its natural state, though, hf `datasets` seems like a very good choice.

 ### Dataset and model problems

 In order to design the interfaces for model and task we need to solve two